Loudness Normalization: The Future of File-Based Playback

 Adaptive Broadband Filtration

 Adaptive broadband filtration is based upon an adaptive frequency algorithm.
-This algorithm is designed to suppress broadband and periodic noises due to electric pick-ups or mechanic vibrations, room and street noise, communication channel or recording equipment interferences.
-You may hear these noises as hum, rumbling, hisses or roars.
+This algorithm is designed to suppress broadband and periodic noise caused by electrical pickups or mechanical vibrations, room and street noise, and interference from the communication channel or recording equipment.
+You may hear these noises as hums, rumblings, hisses, or roars.

 The broadband filtration method typically consists of two processing procedures: adaptive spectral noise subtraction, which enhances the speech, and adaptive background extraction, which separates the background acoustic environment from the useful signal.
-It is nearly impossible to remove such noises using other methods because they are spread across the entire spectrum and intersect with the speech signal.
+It is nearly impossible to remove such noises using other methods because they span the entire spectrum and overlap with the speech signal.

 Recorded conversation between two people in the noisy street: